The Austin A40 Farina is an intriguing car that can be overlooked despite its fine classic credentials. Here’s how to buy a great one

 Impressively, the A40 Farina lasted in production until 1967 when it was replaced by the really very different ‘ADO16’ 1100 range.
 Gone was the handy hatchback and the simple mechanical layout, to be replaced by a newfangled fluid suspension and front-wheel drive.
 It sounds like a typical BMC/BL own-goal but in fact it proved to be a success, regularly topping the sales charts and the groundbreaking A30/35/40 was forgotten.

-As you’d expect, these cars can rust pretty much anywhere so inspect the entire lower few inches of the bodyshell for rot and filler, as well as the usual panel edges.
-The sad truth is that unless you’re handy with fabrication and metalwork then the values of the cars mean a truly rotten A40 isn’t a car you can have restored cost-effectively if you’re buying in the labour
+As you’d expect, the A40 Farina can rust pretty much anywhere so inspect the entire lower few inches of the bodyshell for rot and filler, as well as the usual panel edges.
+The sad truth is that unless you’re handy with fabrication and metalwork then the values of the cars mean a truly rotten A40 isn’t a car you can have restored cost-effectively if you’re buying in the labour.
+This is exacerbated by a lack of body panels.

-However, the A40 Farina Club has addressed the problem by using its spares fund to have repair panels commissioned for all the major trouble spots.
+The A40 Farina Club has addressed the panel problem by using its spares fund to have repair panels commissioned for all the major trouble spots.
 This is a far more cost-effective way of doing things than pressing complete panels and means there are few A40s that can’t be saved… even if it does mean more welding and fabrication than fitting a replacement panel.

 At the time of writing, the club could supply OE-spec outer sills for the Mk1, front valances, lower wing and wheelarch repair sections, repair fillets for the area below the light cluster, Mk1 and Mk2 grille support channels and saloon boot skins, with a batch of boot lid inner frames due to be pressed this summer.
 The club also holds a useful supply of new-old-stock panels including front aprons and bulkheads, Mk2 sills and some wings and bumpers.